 “The plain truth is that it’s impossible for two human beings to live together for any length of time and not hurt each other.
 All too often life gets in the way of living.

 If the struggles of marriage were isolated to the minor irritations that come along with being imperfect, we would probably all have great marriages.
 But minor irritations can grow into major problems —and major infractions can break your heart.”
-(Bill and Pam Farrel, from the book, Love, Honor & Forgive: A Guide for Married Couples)
+(Bill & Pam Farrel, from the book, Love, Honor & Forgive: A Guide for Married Couples)

 Little Irritations Can Be Highly Irritating